Comparative Literature

 • CLTR 389: Major Seminar

-Eight courses in at least two national literatures, which must:
+Plus eight courses in at least two national literatures, which must:

 • Have CLTR or section prefix

-• Include at least one 200-level course conducted in each MLC language area chosen (one non-MLC language area—English, Greek, Latin, etc.—may be substituted)
+• Include at least one 200-level course conducted in each MLC language area chosen (one non-MLC language area—English, Greek, Latin, etc.—may be substituted).

-Track 2: Comparative Literature and Critical Theory [10 courses/40 credits total]
+Track 2: Comparative Literature and Critical Theory

 Two core courses: